UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

 > You will need to download the following picture folder -> [Lab_4-2_Picture.zip](Lab_4-2_Pictures.zip)

-For the exercises below, follow the steps in the Ticket Vault example (from last week lab).
+For the exercises below, follow the steps in the Ticket Vault example (above).

 ## 1. Catalina Island Boat Express App